agnsal/DR2/README.md

 2. Configure Orbbec Astra 3D Camera (Done)
 3. Create a communication channel between the camera and ROS environment (Done)
 4. Create a Docker container with all the needed environment in it to avoid compatibility conflicts (Done)
-5. Integrate Prolog in ROS environment (Done)
+5. Integrate Prolog and Datalog in ROS environment (Done)
 6. Create a simulation and run it on the robot (Working with a dummy simulation.
 We will add some effort here.
 Done)
 7. (Additional) Take camera timestamps and images (Done)
 8. (Optional) Facial recognition ability